lnshi/node-cayley/README.md

 const cayleyClients = require('node-cayley')('http://localhost:64210');
 ```
-  * Write your JSON object directly to cayley, this lib will handle the JSON to nquad transparently for you.
+  * Write your JSON object directly to cayley, this lib will handle the JSON to N-quads transparently for you.

     ```
     # Callback style.